Peru national football team: Stadium

-The traditional home of Peruvian football is the country's national stadium, the Estadio Nacional in Lima, which seats 45,000 spectators.
+The traditional home of Peruvian football is the country's national stadium, the Estadio Nacional in Lima, which seats 50,000 spectators.
 The present ground is the Estadio Nacional's third incarnation, renovated under the Alan García administration.
 Its official re-inauguration, 24 July 2011, marked 88 years to the day after the original ground opened on the same site in 1923.

 To celebrate the centenary of Peru's independence from Spain, Lima's British community donated the original Estadio Nacional, a wooden structure with a capacity of 6,000.
 Construction began on 28 July 1921, overseen by President Augusto B. Leguía.
 The stadium's re-inauguration on 27 October 1952, under the Manuel A. Odría administration, followed an onerous campaign for its renovation led by Miguel Dasso, president of the Sociedad de Beneficencia de Lima.
 The renovated stadium boasted a cement structure and larger spectator capacity of 53,000.
 Its last redevelopment, in 2011, included the construction of a plaque-covered exterior, an internal multicoloured illumination system, two giant LED screens, and 375 private suites.

 A distinctive feature of the ground is the Miguel Dasso Tower on its north side, which contains luxury boxes (renovated in 2004).
 The Estadio Nacional currently has a natural bermudagrass pitch, reinstalled as part of redevelopments completed in 2011.
 Previously, the FPF had installed artificial turf in the stadium for the 2005 FIFA U-17 World Championship, making it the only national stadium in CONMEBOL with such a turf.
 Despite the synthetic ground's rating of "FIFA Star II", the highest certification granted to artificial pitches, players accused the turf of causing them injuries, such as burns and bruises.

 Peru sometimes play home matches at other venues.
-Outside the desert-like coast region of Lima, the thin atmosphere at the high-altitude Estadio Garcilaso de la Vega in Cusco has been described as providing strategic advantages for Peru against certain visiting teams.
-Other common alternate venues for the national team include two other grounds in the Peruvian capital—Alianza's Estadio Alejandro Villanueva and Universitario's Estadio Monumental.
+Outside the desert-like coast region of Lima, the thin atmosphere at the high-altitude Estadio Garcilaso de la Vega in Cusco has been described as providing strategic advantages for Peru against certain visiting teams, along with Estadio Monumental Virgen de Chapi in Arequipa.
+Other common alternate venues for the national team include two other grounds in the Peruvian capital—Alianza's Estadio Alejandro Villanueva and Universitario's Estadio Monumental U.

 The national team's training grounds are located within the Villa Deportiva Nacional (VIDENA) sports complex in Lima's San Luis district.
 Since 1981, the complex is managed by the Peruvian Institute of Sport (IPD).
 In 2017, following Peru's qualification for the Russia 2018 World Cup finals, the Peruvian Football Federation announced the creation of a new complex, the Center of National Teams, in Lima's Chaclacayo district.
 The new complex will contain six training grounds for both the male and the female squads, including the senior and the youth sides.
+In 2023, the FPF also announced its Plan Maestro, which incorporates modernized infrastructure in the VIDENA.